nmokey/klein-bottle/docs/index.markdown

 - bach's 5th canon

 {% include linkedHeading.html heading="why" text="what's the point?" level=1 %}
 There are certain topics that are so intrinsically fascinating that you can’t rest until you find out more.
 The only way I can describe it is the sort of feeling that you get when you learn for the first time that a Mobius strip - or in my case, a Klein bottle - is nonorientable, essentially meaning that it has only one side (a pretty high level explanation).
 You sort of think to yourself well, that doesn’t sound right.
-You look at one and start tracing it in the air with your finger, slowly realizing *holy crap, this thing actually does only have one side… how? why?* I think that this sense of awe is universal and everyone has their own topics that elicit that feeling.
-For me, Klein bottles and the whole concept of non-orientability have been a continuous fascination for me. so I’m excited for the opportunity to share why I think it’s interesting.
+You look at one and start tracing it in the air with your finger, slowly realizing *holy crap, this thing actually does only have one side… how? why?*

+I think that this sense of awe is universal and everyone has their own topics that elicit that feeling.
+For me, Klein bottles and the whole concept of non-orientability have been a continuous fascination. so I’m excited for the opportunity to share why I think it’s interesting.
 Nonorientable surfaces in particular are relatively far from applied math, and so my why for choosing to explore them in further depth does not lie in any sort of external use but rather that intrinsic curiosity.

+*This explanation for why I care about Klein bottles was copy-pasted verbatim from my project proposal.*

 {% include linkedHeading.html heading="references" text="references" level=1 %}
 Ferréol, Robert.
 “Klein Bottle.” *Klein Bottle*, 2017, mathcurve.com/surfaces.gb/klein/klein.shtml.